 I’m just glad that I’m done with the LSAT—I can return to my hobbies again!
 And I’m sure that I’ll even have more time on my hands once I finish my applications.
 Can’t wait to do and read more.

 Speaking of which, these are the books I read this month.
 Surviving Religion 101: Letters to a Christian Student on Keeping the Faith in College by Michael J. Kruger, The Art of Stillness: Adventures in Going Nowhere by Pico Iyer, Harry Potter and the Prisoner of Azkaban by J. K. Rowling, and The Meaning of Marriage by Timothy Keller.

 Each book was amazing.
 Surviving Religion 101 answered some of the questions that I had lately; The Art of Stillness gave me silence, which I am always in need of (LA is too loud); Harry Potter…well, it’s always an immersive experience; and The Meaning of Marriage was a great book for me, as it gave me a new, challenging way to think about singleness, relationships, and marriage.

 Oh, and I’ve been watching Hometown Cha-Cha-Cha every now and then.
 It’s slow and relaxing, which is exactly what I need right now.
-I’ve also been listening to a lot of Korean Indie songs, which are my recent favorites (this is my playlist if you want to take a listen!).
+I’ve also been listening to a lot of Korean Indie songs, which are my recent favorites.

 I think that’s it for this post, ha.
 Although I haven’t been able to post as often as I would’ve liked, I wanted to post at least once a month, hence this one.
 Going forward, I’ll have more free time (in just a few days) and that means I’ll be able to do more, read more, and write more!
 Very excited.
 I hope everyone had a good Thanksgiving.